 The Molecular Devices FilterMax F5 (replacing our old Analyst plate reader) is a versatile instrument that offers detection based on fluorescence, fluorescence polarization, luminescence, absorbance, and time resolved FRET.
 It will operate in 96 and 384 well plate format, and has installed filters for fluorescence of 370, 485 and 535 nm for excitation wavelengths, and 535, 595, and 625 nm options for emission.
 Please see the FilterMax plate reader data sheetplate reader data sheet for more details and contact Molecular Devices for specialized applications.

 This instrument is available for use in the GBSF 1410 Core facility during normal working hours (following training).
-An annual training fee for use of the FilterMax F5 plate reader will be assessed.
+A per person training fee will be assessed.
 In addition, a single instrument use fee will be charged for each session of plate reading.
-For training and assay set up, you will need to provide your own tips, pipettors (P10 and P200 are essential, P1000 and multichannel will make your life easier), and gloves.
+For training and assay set up you will need to provide your own tips, pipettors (P10 and P200 are essential, P1000 and multichannel will make your life easier), and gloves.
 More information on training can be found here.

 To use the FilterMax F5 plate reader, please sign up on the Core Equipment Calendar.
 Be sure to put your name in the “subject” box and your phone number and lab PI in the “description” box.
 As a courtesy please try to make reasonable estimates for your use of time on these machines (1 hour is usually sufficient).
 To schedule a training contact firstname.lastname@example.org.